10% off your next stay!

 Riding the Orange Métro line and getting off at Jean-Talon head to Polari Vin.
 This is a queer run neighbourhood spot where glasses of the good stuff and small snacks are ordered at the counter.
 Skip over to Wills, an old (now new) brewery, a summer favourite for the outdoor space but their interior is a lovely industrial chic spot great for winter beer, some delicious wines and cocktails.
 Hit up Cicchetti and Taverne Atlantic nearby and if you’re splurging, might as well finish off with dinner and a nightcap at Bar St Denis.
 One of my favourite restaurants in the city.

 Shop on a budget while thrifting the neighbourhoods.
 Saint-Denis street from Roy to ave Mont-Royal has became a haven for 90’s geared-up stores, most on the east side of the street.
 Grab a coffee at Camas which is a café inside local favourite le Ninety.
-Migrate towards the Mile End for some more finds along Saint Laurent boulevard north of Laurier and take a break with an affordable chicken sandwich, chopped up by scissors on a Portuguese bun, Peruvian style with an Inca Cola at Serranos.
+Migrate towards the Mile End for some more finds along Saint Laurent boulevard north of Laurier and take a break with an affordable chicken sandwich, chopped up by scissors on a Portuguese bun, Peruvian style with an Inca Cola at Serrano.
 Continue with shopping on Van Horne at Mervmatsui, a gorgeous “men’s” thrift store hidden in Outremont for everything from sports gear to Barbour jackets and loafers.
 Cross the pedestrian bridge to Parc Ex for the very hidden Little Shop.
 Tucked inside a literal row home this is an emporium for finds worthy of movie scouters and hipsters alike.

 If you’ve got the energy, the party doesn’t stop in the winter.
 Dance the night away in the basement Chinatown favourite Sans Soleil, a very intimate dance space.
 Further north the VV Taverna we lost for a few years after the pandemic was just reborn.
 The crowd and music is so diverse, think you, your taxi driver, barista crush and their aunt on the same dance floor.
 Late night le Système is a queer friendly nightclub with DJ sets and a sweaty dance floor.